patrickpichler/btf-is-my-name/presentation/slides.md

 ```

 <!--
-* there will be three CO-RE relocations happneing
+* there will be three CO-RE relocations happening
 * one for testing if the field exists and the other two reading the corresponding fields
 * this begs the questions, what does the loader do if we want to read an non existing field
 * the answer is pretty interesting